Date of Award:

 This research adopted a methodology that connected interviews and instructional episodes as the informative data.
 The power of the examination of beliefs focused on (a) the teacher’s beliefs, (b) actual practices, and (c) the connections between beliefs and observed behaviors.
 A more accurate collection of beliefs provided an understanding on how these beliefs actualized in practice.
 This allowed for an in-depth analysis of the interaction of beliefs and behaviors that provided more explanatory power of the relationship, often lacking in other studies.
 Specifically, findings demonstrated that the beliefs emerge from previous experience, interact with each other, and influence the behaviors of the teacher

 Talbot, JenneLyn, "An Investigation of the Interaction of Beliefs and Behaviors in the Classroom" (2014).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4017.